Lawsuit Loans in Maine

 State law in Maine recognizes legal funding and allows for lawyers to advise their clients to seek it if they need it.
 Legal funding third parties are also identified, and the industry is regulated to protect individuals.

 Even better for plaintiffs like you, third party funders in Maine are required to be fully transparent with their customers regarding the legal backing they provide.
-According to the Maine Consumer Credit Code of Legal Funding Practices, third party funders such as Delta Settlement Funding must be clear, in their contracts with plaintiffs, about all fees and payments and business processes.
+According to the Maine Consumer Credit Code of Legal Funding Practices, third party funders such as Rapid Lawsuit Funding must be clear, in their contracts with plaintiffs, about all fees and payments and business processes.
 They should also allow plaintiffs five business days from the day of receiving funding to cancel the agreement.
 Additionally, all signed contracts must be accompanied by written acknowledgment of the plaintiff’s lawyer confirming knowledge of the contract.